3300 Arctic Boulevard, Suite 203 Anchorage, AK 99503

 Laura graduated with honors from the University of Alaska Anchorage in May 2014 with a BA in Economics and a minor in Mathematics.
 Raised in Alaska, she has developed a passion for the Alaskan way of life the more she’s learned and traveled about this vast and unique state.

-Working at SWAMC has provided invaluable opportunities for interaction with the people who call the Southwest home and to see just how stunningly beautiful the SWAMC region is.
-As Energy Coordinator, Laura grasps the logistical and energy challenges that remote Alaskan communities face, and she is proud to hold the role of managing SWAMC’s Department of Energy-funded Energy Network & Capacity Building Grant.
+Working at SWAMC has provided many opportunities for interaction with the people who call the Southwest home and to see just how stunningly beautiful the SWAMC region is.
+As Energy Coordinator, Laura grasps the logistical and energy challenges that remote Alaskan communities face, and she is proud to hold the role of managing SWAMC’s Department of Energy-funded Energy Network Grant.